douglasgreen/outlines/religion/religion.en.md

 **Apostle**: A messenger and ambassador, especially one representing a religious leader or deity.

 **Revelation**: The divine or supernatural disclosure to humans of something relating to human existence or the world.

+## Frequently Asked Questions

+1. **What is religion?**
+   - Religion is a set of beliefs, practices, and systems that relates humanity to spirituality and, in some cases, to moral values.

+2. **How many religions are there in the world?**
+   - There are thousands of religions worldwide, but a few major ones include Christianity, Islam, Hinduism, Buddhism, and Judaism.

+3. **What is the largest religion in the world?**
+   - Christianity is currently the largest religion in the world based on the number of adherents.

+4. **What is atheism?**
+   - Atheism is the absence of belief in the existence of deities or gods.

+5. **What is agnosticism?**
+   - Agnosticism is the belief that the existence or non-existence of any deity is unknown and possibly unknowable.

+6. **Can science and religion coexist?**
+   - Many believe science and religion can coexist, as they address different aspects of life; science explains the natural world, while religion often addresses moral and existential questions.

+7. **What is secularism?**
+   - Secularism is the principle of separation of the state from religious institutions and the belief that public activities and decisions, especially political ones, should be uninfluenced by religious beliefs.

+8. **Why are there so many different religions?**
+   - The diversity in religions is often attributed to cultural, historical, geographical, and philosophical differences among peoples and societies.

+9. **What is fundamentalism?**
+   - Fundamentalism refers to a strict adherence to specific theological doctrines typically in reaction against Modernist theology.

+10. **What is the difference between spirituality and religion?**
+    - Spirituality is more of an individual practice and has to do with having a sense of peace and purpose.
+Religion is more organized, involving the collective of people who share the same beliefs and practices.

+11. **Why do religions have rituals?**
+    - Rituals in religion serve to express beliefs and values, create community and solidarity, and connect individuals to their history and tradition.

+12. **What are religious sects?**
+    - Sects are smaller groups within a religion, often formed because of differences in beliefs or practices from the mainstream religion.

+13. **What role does religion play in society?**
+    - Religion can influence moral guidelines, social structure, and cultural norms, and often provides a sense of community and belonging to its followers.

+14. **How does one convert to another religion?**
+    - Conversion processes vary by religion but often involve studying the religion, accepting its teachings, and participating in a ritual of initiation.

+15. **What is syncretism in religion?**
+    - Syncretism is the combination of different religious beliefs and practices.

+16. **What is the role of a religious leader?**
+    - A religious leader provides spiritual guidance, leads religious services, and often plays a role in interpreting religious doctrines and texts.

+17. **How do religions view the afterlife?**
+    - Views on the afterlife vary widely among religions, ranging from beliefs in reincarnation, heaven and hell, to no afterlife at all.

+18. **What is the difference between monotheism and polytheism?**
+    - Monotheism is the belief in a single deity, while polytheism is the belief in multiple deities.

+19. **Can one belong to multiple religions?**
+    - This depends on the beliefs of the individual and the doctrines of the religions involved; some people do practice multiple religions, while others do not.

+20. **What is the purpose of a religious text?**
+    - Religious texts provide teachings, guidelines, and narratives fundamental to the religion, often considered sacred and authoritative.